What you need to know:

 Why don’t all merchants ask me for a PIN?

 The consumer bank technology infrastructure in the United States to support online PIN changes is not in place at this time, which would create customer issues when changing or creating a PIN.
-It is likely that most bank issuers will move to chip and PIN when the merchant and ATM networks support EMV.
 Additionally:

 - PIN acceptance requires a significant technology update for merchants, but many do it for the added security

 - Issuers do not require PINs to be added for consumer protection on all of their cards